hasanovicnejla/90minut/README.md

 ## Application Flow

 ```

+A user action in the browser triggers an AJAX call, which hits the FlightPHP router,
+passes through JWT middleware, reaches the service layer for business logic, which calls
+the DAO layer for database access, and a JSON response comes back the same way.

 User registers
   → password + pepper → bcrypt hash → stored in DB
   → plaintext never persisted